Originating & Underwriting

 A person trained and vetted as a property data collector can complete a property data collection of the subject property.
 As an example, this could include the following real estate and property insurance professionals:

-Q4.
-What UAD appraisal form types support hybrid appraisals and desktop appraisals in UCDP?
+Q57.
+What UAD 2.6 form types support hybrid appraisals and desktop appraisals in UCDP?

 The Uniform Residential Appraisal Report (Hybrid) (Fannie Mae Form 1004 Hybrid) supports hybrid appraisals, and Uniform Residential Appraisal Report (Desktop) (Fannie Mae Form 1004 Desktop) supports desktop appraisals in UCDP.